Azure/azure-sdk-for-net/README.md

 Last stable versions of packages that are production-ready.
 These libraries provide similar functionalities to the preview packages, as they allow you to use and consume existing resources and interact with them, for example: upload a storage blob.
 Stable library directories typically contain 'Microsoft.Azure' in their names, e.g. 'Microsoft.Azure.KeyVault'.
 They might not implement the [guidelines](https://azure.github.io/azure-sdk/dotnet_introduction.html) or have the same feature set as the Novemeber releases.
 They do however offer wider coverage of services.

 ### Management: New Releases
-A new set of management libraries that follow the [Azure SDK Design Guidelines for .NET](https://azure.github.io/azure-sdk/dotnet_introduction.html) are now in Public Preview.
+A new set of management libraries that follow the [Azure SDK Design Guidelines for .NET](https://azure.github.io/azure-sdk/dotnet_introduction.html) and based on [Azure.Core libraries](https://github.com/Azure/azure-sdk-for-net/tree/master/sdk/core/Azure.Core) are now in Public Preview.
 These new libraries provide a number of core capabilities that are shared amongst all Azure SDKs, including the intuitive Azure Identity library, an HTTP Pipeline with custom policies, error-handling, distributed tracing, and much more.
 You can find the list of new packages [on this page](https://azure.github.io/azure-sdk/releases/latest/dotnet.html).

-To get started with these new libraries, please see the [quickstart guide here](https://github.com/Azure/azure-sdk-for-net/blob/master/doc/mgmt_preview_quickstart.md)
+To get started with these new libraries, please see the [quickstart guide here](https://github.com/Azure/azure-sdk-for-net/blob/master/doc/mgmt_preview_quickstart.md).
+These new libraries can be identifed by namespaces that start with `Azure.Management`, e.g. `Azure.Management.Network`

 > NOTE: If you need to ensure your code is ready for production use one of the stable, non-preview libraries.

 ### Management: Previous Versions
 For a complete list of management libraries which enable you to provision and manage Azure resources, please check [here](https://azure.github.io/azure-sdk/releases/latest/all/dotnet.html).
 They might not have the same feature set as the new releases but they do offer wider coverage of services.
-Management libraries can be identified by namespaces that start with `Azure.Management`, e.g. `Azure.Management.Network`
+Previous versions of management libraries can be identified by namespaces that start with `Microsoft.Azure.Management`, e.g. `Microsoft.Azure.Management.Network`

 Documentation and code samples for these libraries can be found [here](https://azure.github.io/azure-sdk-for-net).